Mattianna/mattianna.github.io/_ceramics/Cracked_Cloud_Mugs.md

 {% include gallery %}

-These mugs are made of high fire porcelain and black slip mixed with sodium silicate was  painted on the body of the mug during the throwing process to created a characteristic crackle.
-With this distinctive and yet simple palate, the mugs are classics.
+These mugs are thrown using a high fire porcelain which are then decorated with a black slip mixed with sodium silicate.
+The slip is applied during the throwing process to create a characteristic crackle.
+With this distinctive and yet simple palette, the mugs are classic.